At the bottom of each post and page you can include sharing buttons for your readers to share your content across a range of social networks/services.

-There are a range of standard sharing services available.
-By default these are simply links to the sharing service that pre-load a new entry or update with the post or page details:
+There are a range of sharing services available.
+By default, these are simply links to the sharing service that pre-load a new entry or update with the post or page details:

-However the buttons for Twitter, Facebook, LinkedIn, StumbleUpon, Reddit, Pocket, and Digg may also be displayed in “Official” mode.
-Official buttons will display the number of shares in real-time on your blog, as reported by the specific service.
+The buttons for Twitter, Facebook, Google+, LinkedIn, Reddit, and Pocket may also be displayed in “Official” mode.
+Other than Twitter, official buttons display the number of shares in real-time on your blog as reported by the specific service.
 (Note that these may differ from the Share Stats within your Dashboard.)

 To enable the official buttons, go down to the Button style menu and select Official buttons.